Ruiznogueras05/ECE-5242_Intelligent-Autonomous-Systems-Projects/README.md

 ## Repository Structure
 Each project is organized into its own folder, containing the codebase, additional media, and detailed documentation.
 Further descriptions can be found in the individual project README files.

+---

+## Disclaimer
+This repository is intended for educational and portfolio purposes only.
+All code, designs, and reports were developed as part of the **Intelligent Autonomous Systems** course at Cornell Tech.
+Please respect the intellectual property and academic context in which this work was created.
+Unauthorized use or reproduction of the content herein for commercial purposes is prohibited.